-As the weather is starting to change, this is the perfect opportunity to start planting.
+As the weather is starting to change, this is the perfect opportunity to start planting in the garden.

 I planted potatoes last year and they went okay.
 A mistake I made was that I didn’t water them enough and it was very hot last summer.